teivah/designdeck/network.md

 ## Health checks: active vs. passive

-Passive: performed by the load balances as it routes incoming requests (e.g., 503)
+Passive: performed by the load balances as it routes incoming requests (e.g., HTTP status code 503)

 Active: the load balancer actively checking the health of the servers via a query to their health endpoint